-CUMS Symphony Chorus is a busy and vibrant choir of approximately 120 members which gives singers the fantastic opportunity to perform some of the most dramatic and passionate choral music ever written.
-The chance to sing mass works such as Verdi Requiem, Mendelssohn Elijah and Mahler Symphony No.8 and other large-scale repertoire rarely performed in College Choirs, is part of what makes CUMS Symphony Chorus so special.
+Cambridge University Symphony Chorus is a busy and vibrant choir of approximately 120 members which gives singers the fantastic opportunity to perform some of the most dramatic and passionate choral music ever written.
+The chance to sing mass works such as Verdi Requiem, Mendelssohn Elijah and Mahler Symphony No.8 and other large-scale repertoire rarely performed in College Choirs, is part of what makes the Symphony Chorus so special.

-Auditions: If you think CUMS Symphony Chorus is the place for you then we would love to hear you audition.
+Auditions: If you think Cambridge University Symphony Chorus is the place for you then we would love to hear you audition.
 See here for more information about 2016 auditions.
 If you have any queries, our Chorus Registrar is happy to help.
 We are particularly keen to welcome TENORS and BASSES!

 - 13th November 2016 Mozart – Mass in C minor, Beethoven – Piano Concerto No. 5 ‘Emperor’, with East Anglia Chamber Orchestra, conducted by Graham Walker (West Road Concert Hall).

-- 4th March 2017 Copland – In the Beginning, Eric Whitacre – Cloudburst, Maw – One Foot in Eden Still, I Stand, Thierry Escaich – Choral’s Dream, Toby Young – new work (commissioned by CUMS Symphony Chorus) with members of CU Percussion Ensemble, Carris Jones (mezzo) and Leo Popplewell (piano), conducted by Steven Grahl (Trinity College Chapel).
+- 4th March 2017 Copland – In the Beginning, Eric Whitacre – Cloudburst, Maw – One Foot in Eden Still, I Stand, Thierry Escaich – Choral’s Dream, Toby Young – Nature’s Beauty (new work commissioned by CU Symphony Chorus) with members of CU Percussion Ensemble, Carris Jones (mezzo) and Leo Popplewell (piano), conducted by Steven Grahl (Trinity College Chapel).

 - 22nd April 2017 Come and Sing – exploring the real Mozart Requiem (original parts only) with Mark Austin.